 What to Expect at Your Appointment

-Please make sure to stop applying skin lotions or creams at the affected areas of your skin two weeks prior to your appointment at the Johns Hopkins Outpatient Center.
+Please make sure to stop applying skin lotions or creams at the affected areas of your skin two weeks prior to your appointment.

 You will meet with a dermatologist, and possibly a cancer doctor, for about an hour.